Please select at least 1 country or destination.

 • Whether any travel took place during the term of your policy

 • Whether the policy had "any work to do".
-This date may vary depending on the date of policy cancellation, the date travel bans were implemented or in instances where people were already travelling, the date they returned to Australia.
+This date may vary depending on the date of policy cancellation, or in instances where people were already travelling, the date they returned to Australia.

-AFCA has provided a standard methodology for calculating a proportionate refund (whether cash or credit-voucher) as a guide.
-View AFCA's guide on partial refunds.
 Insurers may have variations to how they calculate the "unused" portion of your policy.
 In providing a partial or proportionate credit or refund, insurers should clearly outline to the customer how the refund amount was calculated.
 For a holiday that never took place, your insurer is likely to calculate what portion of pre-trip cancellation they were on risk for.
-Generally speaking, this is from the time you purchased your policy to when your travel was restricted (i.e. when travel bans were implemented) or cancelled.
+Generally speaking, this is from the time you purchased your policy to when your travel was restricted, or cancelled.
 For a long duration holiday that was significantly cut short, your insurer may offer a pro-rata credit voucher for the 'unused' portion based on the day you returned home.
-Another scenario is those frequent travellers that purchased an annual multi-trip policy valid for 12 months unable to use a large portion of their policy due to travel bans imposed a few months in.
-Again, insurers may at their discretion defer the policy or offer pro-rata credit that can be used when the time is right for travel.

 My friend got a refund, why can't I?